-The Mineral Reserves are reported with 3.5 % waste rock dilution.
+The Mineral Reserves are reported with a weighted average of 3.8 % waste rock dilution.

 Material that falls outside the mine design (i.e. above and below LoMP levels) is defined by optimized stopes and is reported as Mineral Resources exclusive of Mineral Reserves.